chrisbrown-01/MD5-Ripper/README.md

 # MD5-Ripper

 This project calculates MD5 hashes of the rockyou and 10k-most-common password wordlists.
+The BruteForce class also attempts to determine the corresponding plaintext character sequence for the MD5 hash supplied as an argument.

-This was written to experiment with performance improvements when comparing files being loaded into memory vs. streaming them in C#.
+Overall, I wanted to experiment with the following topics:

+- determine performance differences when comparing files being loaded into memory vs. streaming them in C#
+- determine performance differences when generating every possible character sequence of length 3 with multi-threading (Parallel.For loops) vs. single-threading (simple For loops)

+Findings:

+- Performing operations when reading from a text file using StreamReader is faster than first loading the file into memory using `File.ReadAllLinesAsync`
+- Bruteforcing all possible character sequences is quicker with multithreading, and using character arrays & string objects is faster than using StringBuilder objects

 See BenchmarkDotNet results below:

 ### Benchmarks_10k ###